blueteam0ps/AllthingsTimesketch/README.md

 That is it. :)

 <b>Tags file for faster triage and aid your analysis</b>
-.Use the following tags file to get most out of TS https://github.com/blueteam0ps/AllthingsTimesketch/blob/master/tags.yaml
+.Use the following tags file to get most out of TS (It is already part of the tsplaso_docker_install.sh script https://github.com/blueteam0ps/AllthingsTimesketch/blob/master/tags.yaml

+<h2>Customised docker-compose file</h2>
+The customised docker-compose file can be used in instances where a separate Dockerised Kibana is required.
+Further, the ES docker config was updated to have the ES ports exposed to the host.
+Please ensure the host based firewall is configured to lock down the ports in production environment.